swangchu/pythonByExamples-Tha/README.md

-# Python By Examples - Tha
+# Python By Examples - Level Tha
 We learn better by referring to the examples.
 Python by examples is an attempt to help students learn to code from the scratch.
 This is meant for the beginners level.

 **Example 1**